Sumboard

 True self-service means customers can create the views they need without contacting your support team or requesting custom reports.

-From customer feedback patterns, we're seeing support ticket volumes drop 60-80% when analytics include robust self-service capabilities.
+From customer feedback patterns, we're seeing support ticket volumes drop 60-80% when analytics include reliable self-service capabilities.
 But "self-service" doesn't mean exposing your entire data warehouse with a query builder.

 Effective self-service patterns: